Particular/docs.particular.net/servicecontrol/db-compaction.md

 ### Step 2: Export the current database

-* Open a browser and navigate to `http://localhost:{selected RavenDB port}/storage`.
+* Open a browser and navigate to `http://localhost:{selected RavenDB port}/studio/index.html#databases/documents?&database=%3Csystem%3E`.
-* Export the existing ServiceControl database.
   ![](export-database-step1.png 'width=500')
-* Click Ok.
+* Click on the "Tasks" link at the top of the page.
+* Select "Export Database" tab and select all checkboxes.
   ![](export-database-step2.png 'width=500')
+* Export the database.
 * Select the directory to store the exported data file.
   ![](export-database-step3.png 'width=500')
 * Wait for the export operation to complete.